RTUP13/PROJECT/README.md

 ## Presentation
 MYGEM is a monitoring system created by 5 second year students preparing a DUT Réseaux et Télécoms at IUT de Villetaneuse.
 The aim of the project was to learn how monitoring systems work and implemented the knowledge we acquired from our school courses.
 Different programming languages were used.
-Merging the positive aspects of these programming languages helped us understand the power programming languages.

 All responses will have the form

 ```json